 I originally wrote this as a lecture but I think it also works as a blog post.

 Home office during Corona lockdown != home office

 Firstly, I have to say that the situation of isolation that many of us are currently experiencing or have experienced has nothing to do with remote work.
 Many people who, like me, work exclusively from the home office say that they’ve never been so lonely and isolated as they have right now.

 Even before the Corona crisis, I heard from skeptics that they needed personal contact with colleagues in the office and that they’d miss this contact in a remote organization.

-I’d like to compare two quotes for these people to start: a young employee, who’s working from home for the first time in his life, said to me: “At Frontastic, you never feel alone.
+I’d like to compare 2 quotes for these people to start: a young employee, who’s working from home for the first time in his life, said to me: “At Frontastic, you never feel alone.
 There’s always someone to talk to, someone to help you.”
-An older employee, like me in my 50s, said that he had never had as much intimate contact with other employees across departments at any of his previous employers than he’s had here at Frontastic.
+An older employee, like me in my 50s, said that he had never had as much intimate contact with other employees across departments at any of his previous employers as he’s had here at Frontastic.
 So there’s no sign of loneliness.

 But let’s take a step back: What’s remote work for me, what’s the essential thing?

 For me, it means freedom.
 I have the possibility to adjust my working style and my needs perfectly with my life.
 More than that, I can arrange my work in such a way that I can perform at my best without having to actually get to work.